AdobeDocs/journey-optimizer.en/help/using/data/datasets-query-examples.md

 ORDER BY timestamp DESC;
 ```

-where the format of dates is: YYYY-MM-DD HH:MM:SS.
+where the format of dates is: `YYYY-MM-DD HH:MM:SS`.

 Once identified, remove those addresses from Journey Optimizer suppression list.
 [Learn more](../configuration/manage-suppression-list.md#remove-from-suppression-list).